rcbops/RPC-Heat-ELK/README.md

 Using Horizon
 =============
-You can also go to your Horizon Dashboard in your browser and create the Hadoop stack from under the Orchestration tab.
+You can also go to your Horizon Dashboard in your browser and create the ELK stack from under the Orchestration tab.

 License
 =======